How email notifications are sent

 To check if your notifications are enabled, access the form editor, then click on *Notifications at the top menu.
 You should see a list of all configured notifications for that form.
 Be sure that all notifications are enabled and the toggle switch to the left of the notification name is green.

-There are a number of SMTP plugins for WordPress.
+If you prefer to use a SMTP server, there are a number of SMTP plugins for WordPress.
 You will need to install one of the following and set it up using the details given to you by your web host or third party SMTP host.

 This means that your Gravity Forms notification settings are fine, the email was passed to wp_mail() function without issues and WordPress reported successfully handing off the notification for delivery.
-Now the ball is in the server side.
+Now the ball is in the sending server side.
 Only your server admin can investigate this further.

-PHPMailer class returned an error message: Could not instantiate mail function.
+Could not instantiate mail function.

 WordPress is not able to send the email because for some reason the PHPMailer class included in WordPress (used by the wp_mail() function) can’t use the PHP mail function.
 Most of the time this is caused by some restriction in your hosting (e.g. a spam filter was triggered in your server and the email was rejected).